coolprobn/prabinpoudel.com.np/src/posts/articles/integrate-pronto-with-gitlab-ci-for-rails-app.md

 1. Commit the changes made in the branch and push the code to Gitlab
 2. You should see Gitlab CI running automatically now and it should pass
-3. If Pronto finds any issues after analysing the codes changed in the merge request, it will post those issues as comments in that merge request.
+3. If Pronto finds any issues after analyzing the codes changed in the merge request, it will post those issues as comments in that merge request.

 _NOTE_: Sometimes it throws **Reference::RuggedError** due to missing git branch, retry running the job in that case and it should work the second time.